 General Contractors Handle Everything

-Working with a general contractor sets your project up for success because they offer comprehensive services.
-For example, an individual looking to have a new office building constructed would enter into a contract with a general contractor.
+Working with an general contractor sets your project up for success because they offer comprehensive services.
+For example here an individual looking to have a new office building constructed would enter into a contract with a general contractor.
 All payments and contacts between the parties would go between the owner and the general contractor.

 Then, the general contractor hires subcontractors, as discussed below.
 Any contracts would be between the general contractor and the subcontractor.
 They would not involve the owner of the property.
 Experienced general contractors know who they can work with to keep a construction project on target.